AzamPayTech/gateway-services/README.md

 # Azam-pay-gateway-services

-Azampay gateaway service solution is a secured and easy way to handel payments on your business.
-This is quick and easy to implement API based payment solution.
+Azampay gateaway service provide secure,easy service to integrate API-driven solutions that aims to get your paymments program up and running as soon as possible.

 <div align="center">